buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcArchitectureDomain/Entities/IfcWindowStyle.md

 The _IfcWindowStyleOperationTypeEnum_ defines the general layout of the window style.
 Depending on the enumerator, the appropriate instances of _IfcWindowLiningProperties_ and _IfcWindowPanelProperties_ are attached in the list of _HasPropertySets_.
 See geometry use definitions there.

-> HISTORY&nbsp; New entity in IFC2x.
+> HISTORY  New entity in IFC2x.

 { .deprecated}
-> IFC4 CHANGE&nbsp; The entity has been deprecated and shall not be used.
+> IFC4 CHANGE  The entity has been deprecated and shall not be used.
 The new entity _IfcWindowType_ shall be used instead.

 ## Attributes